What is it?

 What can go along with OCD?

-People with OCD tend to also have other mental health challenges, like
+People with OCD frequently also have other mental health challenges, like:

 What can be done?